 Plans will automatically recalculate due to account adjustments, which may include additional charges, unanticipated payments, or a change in financial aid credits to the student's account.
 Students and authorized users will be notified of any adjustments to the student's monthly payment plan amount. lease see Past Due Accounts for other terms and conditions regarding late fees/holds that may be placed on past due payment plan accounts.

-Pursuant to Section 702 of the Choice Act, certain out-of-state veterans and their dependents may be eligible for in-state tuition and fee rates.
+Pursuant to Section 1005 of the Isakson and Roe Act, certain out-of-state veterans and their dependents may be eligible for in-state tuition and fee rates.
 Covered individuals include: